Optimal local laws and CLT for the circular Riesz gas: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Sylvia Serfaty, Thomas Leblé, Djalil Chafaï, Gaultier Lambert and David Garcia-Zelada for many helpful comments on this work.
-The author is supported by a grant from the ``Fondation CFM pour la Recherche''.
+The author thanks Sylvia Serfaty, Thomas Leblé, Djalil Chafaï, Gaultier Lambert, David Garcia‑Zelada, and Ahmed Bou-Rabee for many helpful comments, and the anonymous referee for invaluable feedback on an earlier version of this manuscript.

+This work was supported by a grant from the ``Fondation CFM pour la Recherche'' and by the ERC Advanced Grant LDRAM (ERC‑2019‑ADG 884584).